devanshshukla99/sphinx-versioned-docs/docs/tutorial.rst

 -----------------

-If you have problems initializing sphinx and git, then follow the below instructions:
+If you have problems initializing sphinx and git, then follow these instructions:

 Before we begin make sure you have some Sphinx docs already in your project.
 If not, read `First Steps with Sphinx <http://www.sphinx-doc.org/en/stable/tutorial.html>`_ first.
 If you just want something quick and dirty you can do the following: